 The Royal Stables in The Hague are home to the many carriages of the Royal Household.
-The most famous is offcourse the Golden Coach.
+The most famous is of course the Golden Carriage.
 The Royal Stables are not accessible to the public.
 The Royal Stables are part of Noordeinde Palace.
 The unique, eclectic style stables were designed by H.P.
 Vogel.
 Although the stables can only be admired from outside, during a day trip to The Hague a visit to Noordeinde Palace, the Palace Gardens and the Royal Stables should not be missed!

 The Royal Stables are part of the Civil Household Services of the Royal Household.
 The Equerry is responsible for the daily management of the Royal Stables.
-He is responsible for the royal entourage during Prince's Day and on other occasions.
+He is responsible for the royal entourage during Prince's Day (Budget Day) and on other occasions.
 The present quarters at Hogewal in The Hague came into use in 1879.

 The Royal Stables are easy to reach by car, tram or bike.
 Multiple parking options are available in the vicinity, such as Parking Noordeinde in Heulstraat and the Parkstraat parking garage in Oranjestraat.
 The Royal Stables are a fifteen-minute walk from Den Haag CS railway station.
 A number of trams also stop at Kneuterdijk, which is a few minutes' walk from Hogewal, where the Royal Stables are located.
 During the summer the Noordeinde Palace and the Royal Stables are open for visits.